Sponsored by Fujisawa City Tourism Association

 However, if you do not like the idea of washing in a public bath, the rooms are equipped with bathrooms.
 But some advice I can give you is to go to the bath shortly before closing, you might be lucky enough to enjoy the hot bath alone.

 Like all ryokans, Ebisuya offers you a yukata to wear.
 Do not panic, yukata are indoor clothes, something like pajamas.
 They are shorter and easier to put on than the yukata that are for imatsuri and other occasions.
 The only thing to remember is that the left pan must folded above the right pan.
 Often the belts are not so long, but Ebisuya’s are wider. and more beautiful. but there is no strict rule on the knot, which you can tie up in the front.

 Wander around the Ryokan in the Early Morning

 More information about Enoshima and the surrounding area on the Fujisawa City Tourism Official website.
-You will find all the necessary information to prepare your trip.
+You will find all the necessary information to prepare for your trip.

 For more information on the Tokyo 2020 Olympic Games, visit the official website.